Case Study

 Caztek’s Solution:

-To facilitate fast, safe, and user-friendly deployment, the system was designed with an intuitive interface and a step-by-step guided setup, allowing various processes to begin automatically.
+To facilitate fast, safe, and user-friendly deployment, the system was designed with an intuitive GUI (Graphical User Interface) and a step-by-step guided setup, allowing various processes to be initiated safely & automatically.

-• A built-in self-leveling outriggers extends from the unit to automatically stabilize the platform, compensating for a variety of environments.
+A built-in self-leveling outrigger system extends from the unit to automatically stabilize the platform, compensating for a variety of surface conditions.

-• The system includes a wide range of connections to support diverse needs, from hospital equipment to concert stages and job site machinery.
+The system includes a wide range of connections to support diverse needs, from disaster relief to mobile hospitals - concert stages and job site machinery.
 It automates not only deployment but also its charging process.

-• When ready to move, the unit hitches to a trailer and can be relocated with ease.
+When ready to move, the tower, multiple outriggers and solar array retract - the unit hitches to a standard trailer hitch and can be relocated with ease.

 Results: From Show Floor to Front Line